liboyang0112/TRExFitter/README.rst

      * DecorrSysts      : comma-separated list of systematics which you want to decorrelate from another channel (this is don by automatically attaching a suffix to the NormFactor for each of them); can use wildcards
      * DecorrSuff       : the suffix to attach when using DecorrSysts
      * RegionGroups     : groups specified here will cause additional yield tables to be created per group, and also merged plots per group if DoMergedPlot is set to TRUE
+     * ReplacementFile  : allows usage of placeholders in the config, which will be overwritten by values provided in an external file; see dedicated section on this option below

   * Fit:
      * FitType          : can be SPLUSB (default) or BONLY to fit under the s+b or the b-only hypothesis